-Auckland is pleased to be a founding member of Cities4Forests and is committed to advancing our shared objectives.
+Auckland is proud to be a founding member of Cities4Forests, and is committed to advancing our shared objectives.
 Cities4Forests is supporting cities to work towards common goals at a time when the important role of forests in addressing urban and global challenges is increasingly clear.
-We are looking forward to working with Cities4Forests as we implement our strategies for creating a greener Aukland, and as we identify further opportunities to enhance our urban and rural forests.
+We look forward to working with Cities4Forests as we implement our strategies for creating a greener Aukland, and as we identify further opportunities to enhance our urban and rural forests.

 “Auckland’s urban forest helps clean the air and stormwater, cools and beautifies urban spaces, and brings nature to Aucklanders’ doorsteps.
 Auckland and Cities4Forests are united in a common goal: recognizing the wide range of measurable benefits forests provide in making our lives healthier, happier and more gratifying.”

-Auckland’s urban and rural forests provide a range of services required for Auckland to function and thrive.
-These include enhanced stormwater management, air pollution removal, improved water quality, cooling to reduce the urban heat island effect, and ecological corridors to connect habitats and improve biodiversity.
-Auckland’s forests are also essential for promoting health and well-being and an important element of our cultural heritage.
-Auckland’s Urban Ngahere (Forest) Strategy, launched in 2019, recognises the social, environmental, economic and cultural benefits provided by our urban forest and sets out a strategic approach to knowing, growing and protecting it.
-Read an overview article about Auckland’s plan for its urban forests, or see the full strategy.
+Auckland’s urban forests provide a range of services required for Auckland to function and thrive.
+These include enhanced stormwater management, reduced air pollution, improved water quality, cooling to reduce the urban heat island effect, and green corridors to connect habitats and improve biodiversity.
+Auckland’s forests are also essential for promoting the health and well-being of its citizens, and are an important element of our cultural heritage.
+Auckland’s Urban Ngahere (Forest) Strategy, launched in 2019, recognises the social, environmental, economic, and cultural benefits provided by our urban forest, and sets out a strategic approach to knowing, growing, and protecting it.
+Read an overview article about Auckland’s plan for its urban forests, or see our full strategy here.

 The Auckland urban area was once covered in lush, tall forest.
 The legacy of this majestic world remains in only a few locations around the city.
-One of the best examples of the remaining kahikatea forest is Smiths Bush, a green urban oasis of soaring trees and raucous tūī.
-Nestled within the kahikatea is a magnificent stand of pūriri.
+One of the best examples of the remaining kahikatea forest is Smiths Bush, a green urban oasis of soaring trees.